mk12/sicp/notes/lecture.md

 - The operator and operands themselves can be combinations.
 - Lisp uses fully parenthesized (unambiguous) prefix notation.
 - Parentheses are very different in Lisp and in mathematics.
-- Nested combinations can be modelled as trees.
+- Nested combinations can be modeled as trees.
 - Parentheses are just a way to write trees as a linear sequence of characters.

 #### Means of abstraction